wednesday-solutions/aws-glue-jupyter-notebook-starter/README.md

 ├── Dockerfile                                      |-> Custom Dockerfile to run Glue locally with support for .env ├── Makefile                                        |-> Makefile that contains all automation ├── README.md                                       |
+├── config                                          |-> Contains configurable properties
+│   ├── properties.yml                              |-> make infra will auto-populates the bucket_name which is then read in the CD script
 ├── assets                                          |-> This folder will contain all IaC related assets │   ├── glue-template.yaml.j2                       |-> Jinja2 templating that creates various assets needed for Glue and prefixes the stack name
 │   └── output.yaml                                 |-> Output cloudformation yaml after replacing variables